Jatan88/HealthyRoute/README.md

    java LoadBalancer

 ## Configuration
-You can configure the load balancer by modifying the backendServers list in the LoadBalancer.java file to add or remove backend servers.
+You can configure the load balancer by modifying the backend Servers list in the LoadBalancer.java file to add or remove backend servers.
 Additionally, you can adjust the health check interval and timeout duration in the HealthCheckTask class.

 ## Contributing